Guidelines for Student Health

 4. He/she has a persistent sore throat or a hacking cough - your child may return to school after being seen by a physician for evaluation and has begun any necessary treatment.

 5. He/she has generalized body aches, fatigue, and appears pale in color – your child may return to school when rested and feeling stronger.

 6. He/she has an itchy red eye with drainage – your child may return to school after being seen by a physician, received prescribed treatment for 24 hours, and submits a physician note to the Health Office indicating the student is no longer contagious.

 7. He/she has a rash - your child may return to school after being seen by a physician, received prescribed treatment for 24 hours, and submits a physician note to the Health Office indicating the student is no longer contagious.

 If your child complains of a stomachache, headache or minor sore throat and has no other symptoms, he may go to school.
 The school will notify you if your child’s condition changes.
 Unnecessary absence from school often has a negative effect on your child’s attitude, work habits, and academic progress.
 Using common sense and remembering that sick children belong at home and well children belong at school will help in achieving overall academic success.

 Please feel free to call the Health Office at 630-876-6245 if you have any questions or concerns.

-Beth A Jones, RN, NCSN, IL CSN
+Annette Snyder, RN, NCSN, IL CSN

 Information in this document is provided for informational purposes only and is not a substitute for professional medical advice.
 The information in this document should not be used for diagnosing or treating a medical or health condition.
 If you suspect your child has a medical problem, promptly contact your professional health care provider.